rootsdev/polygenea/README.md

 A *Claim* node is either a *Thing* node, a *Property* node, a *Connection* node, a *Grouping* node, or a *Match* node.

+Note: the distinction between Claim nodes and other node types has been removed from the most recent [docs](/rootsdev/polygenea/tree/master/docs/overview.md).

 A *Connection* node represents a directed relationship between two other nodes.
 Each contains
 - "source", a reference to a *Source*
 - "from", a reference to a *Claim*